The Heritage Presbyterian exists to retrieve the spiritual riches of Southern Presbyterianism.

 We believe these men still have much to offer the church today.

-Our Greater Aim
+Our Primary Aim

 Leadership